 If you are involved in an accident caused by another person’s negligence, you have the right to recover compensation.
 However, your compensation is determined, in part, by the comparative negligence rule.

 Understanding this rule and how it applies to your case is essential.
-At Fetterman & Associates, PA, we can explain this law and how it applies to your case.
+At Fetterman Law, we can explain this law and how it applies to your case.

 You can also learn more about it and how it will impact the compensation you receive here.